1993 Swift Mighty Meaty Hotdogs season: 2nd PBA title

-Swift has found the right import in Ronnie Thompkins after sending home their original choice Ledell Eackles, a starter from the Washington Bullets in the NBA who was overweight when he came here.
-The Mighty Meaties won their first six games in the Commissioner's Cup and emerge with the best record in the eliminations with nine wins and two losses.
+Swift found the right import in Ronnie Thompkins after sending home their original choice, Ledell Eackles, a starter from the Washington Bullets in the NBA, who was overweight when he came to this team.
+The Mighty Meaties won their first six games in the Commissioner's Cup, and emerged with the best record in the eliminations, with nine wins and two losses.
 Swift made it to the finals with the conference-best 15-4 won-loss slate.
 They won their second PBA crown with a 4-2 series victory over Purefoods Oodles, stopping their corporate rival's bid for a second straight crown of the season and exacting revenge over the team that beat them in the All-Filipino finals two years ago.

 Runner-up finish

-The Mighty Meaties struggled early in the Governors Cup elimination round by dropping three of their first five games with most of the blame on import Tony Harris.
+The Mighty Meaties struggled early in the Governors Cup elimination round by dropping three of their first five games, with most of the blame on import Tony Harris.
 Swift were able to regain their winning ways and won their last five games for a 7-3 won-loss record.
-The semifinal round was a roller-coaster ride for the Mighty Meaties, losing and winning each time in their outings and won their last game against Purefoods, 114-112 on November 26, to earn a playoff for a finals berth.
+The semifinal round was a roller-coaster ride for the Mighty Meaties, losing and winning each time in their outings.
+They won their last game against Purefoods, 114-112 on November 26, to earn a playoff for a finals berth.

-Swift had to go through two sudden-death playoffs against Pepsi Mega and Sta.Lucia to enter the finals against San Miguel Beermen.
-The Mighty Meaties, which lost all three of their previous matches with the Beermen going into the championship series, were beaten in five games.
+Swift had to go through two sudden-death playoffs against Pepsi Mega and Sta.
+Lucia to enter the finals against San Miguel Beermen.
+The Mighty Meaties, who lost all three of their previous matches with the Beermen going into the championship series, were beaten in five games.